romana/romana/devstack_romana.md

 ```

 A new instance was created, and the IP address `10.0.17.3` was assigned to it.
 You can SSH into this from the host it was created on.
 We can also see from the IP address's network prefix (`10.0/16`) that this instance was created on host `ip-192-168-99-10`.
-(See the `romana show-host` details above.)
+(See the `romana host list` details above.)

 ```
 ubuntu@ip-192-168-99-10:~$ ssh cirros@10.0.17.3